Canada Ranks 14th on World Press Freedom Index 2024

 Why It Matters

-Canada, a major exporter of many natural resources in increasingly high demand like oil and gas, is one of the few remaining democratic bastions on the planet with strong protections for human rights and the environment while displaying an exceptionally high level of governmental transparency.
+Canada, a major exporter of many natural resources in demand globally like oil and gas, is one of the few remaining democratic bastions worldwide with strong protections for human rights with relatively high levels of regulatory transparency.

-We're not perfect -- but when compared to the rest of the world's mainly autocratic energy producers, for example, we rank among the highest on all Environmental, Social and Governance (ESG) related indices.
+We're not perfect, but when compared to the rest of the world's mainly autocratic energy producers, for example, we rank among the highest on several social- and governance-related indices.

-As long as the world needs Canada's natural resources – whether it be softwood, minerals and metals, energy or food – our country's stable, reliable and responsible resource production means that we should be a go-to choice for the world's material needs.
+As long as the world needs Canada's natural resources – whether it be softwood, minerals and metals, energy or food – our country's stable and reliable resource production means that we should be a go-to choice for the world's needs.

 Let's face it; it does where you get your natural resources from, something that Europe and other nations abroad were reminded of in early 2022.

-More Canadian resources on global markets is good for local and Indigenous families, global energy security and climate action.
-Follow us on social media today to learn why the world needs more of our oil, natural gas, food, softwood, metals and everything else in between!
+More Canadian natural resources on global markets is good for local and Indigenous families, global energy security, and climate action.

 Join Us Today!

-We invite you to join us online to learn more about Canada's world-class natural resource sectors on Twitter, Instagram and Facebook today!
-We hope to see you there!
+We invite you to join us online to learn more about Canada's natural resource sectors on Twitter, Instagram and Facebook today -- we hope to see you there!